kavindyaS007/DeviceManagementSystem/README.md

 Back-end : SpringBoot

 Features ;
-  1)  Add a device
+  1)  Add a device (with id, model, name, status, enrolled time) ** Status should be - "ENROLLED" or "ACTIVE" or "INACTIVE"
-  2)  View all devices
+  3)  View all devices
-  3)  View a device by Id
+  4)  View a device by Id
-  4)  Update a device
+  5)  Update a device
-  5)  Delete a device
+  6)  Delete a device

 to Run;